 The Lateral Plank plus Leg Raise is a deceptively difficult core exercise that will challenge not just core strength.
-The Lateral Abductors, specifically the Glute Med, the upper back are also put to the test not to mention balance.
+The Lateral Abductors, specifically the Glute Med, and the upper back are also put to the test not to mention balance.

 I can’t tell you how many athletes I’ve seen who were surprised that this exercise didn’t come easy to them as they assumed it would.